adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 The code was built with: visual studio 2015, .net 4.6.2, and odata 4, web api 2.2, entity framework 6 and sql local db.

 ## Initial setup and gotchas

-Get the sample code
-Install odata nuget packages, .. gotchas
+To start with odata 4 service creation install the  Microsoft.AspNet.Odata nuget package.

+There is one gotcha I encountered with this, after pulling in all the dependencis the solution would not compile.
+The error message said something like:

+*Error:  Multiple assemblies with equivalent identity have been imported: ... remove one of the duplicate references*

+The fix for me was updating all packages to the lastest version.

-Install and configure entity framework 6  beyond scope
+For data persistency, install and configure entity framework 6, this is beyond the scope of this article.

 ## Odata Edm model